-The Illinois Energy Efficiency Stakeholder Advisory Group (SAG) is independently facilitated by Celia Johnson Consulting, with meeting support provided by Inova Energy Group.
+The Illinois Energy Efficiency Stakeholder Advisory Group (SAG) is independently facilitated by Celia Johnson Consulting, with facilitation and meeting support provided by Inova Energy Group.
 SAG participation is open to all interested participants, unless a topic presents a Financial Conflict of Interest.
 SAG acts in an advisory capacity and seeks consensus resolution on policy and technical issues, as needed.
 SAG also provides an opportunity to educate the Illinois stakeholder community on a variety of topics related to energy efficiency.

 The Energy Efficiency Portfolio Standard (EEPS) was passed in 2007 by the Illinois General Assembly, requiring the electric utilities Ameren Illinois and ComEd to offer energy efficiency programs, funded by ratepayers.
 Electric energy efficiency programs began in June 2008.
 SAG was created in 2008, at the direction of the Illinois Commerce Commission (ICC).
 Gas EEPS passed in Illinois in 2009, for Ameren Illinois (Gas), Nicor Gas, Peoples Gas & North Shore Gas.
 Gas energy efficiency programs began in June 2011.
 Energy efficiency plans require approval by the ICC.
 In 2017, the Future Energy Jobs Act passed in Illinois, which resulted in several changes to energy efficiency statutory requirements.